krishnanlab/teaching/compbio/README.md

 - The two students will also make a note of all the points discussed in the class during the presentation, write-up them up by working with me, and post the discussion on [PubPeer](https://pubpeer.com/).

 ### Scribing
-- Each topic's "Lecture" class will have two dedicated scribes who will take notes on the lecture.
+Each topic's "Lecture" class will have two dedicated scribes who will take notes on the lecture, work with Arjun to refine the notes, and circulate a final version to the rest of the class.
 - The scribes should submit their _individually completed_ drafts of their scribe notes within 3 days after lecture.
 I will read those notes and give comments/suggestions.
 - The two scribes should then work together to combine their drafts+comments into a single final scribe notes and submit within 6 days after lecture.